JessicaGreenn/CSCI596-Final-Project/README.md

 * Parallelized Iterative Computation: Efficiently handles multiple iterations across distributed nodes.
 * Optimized Data Collection: Minimizes data shuffling to reduce overhead.
 * Flexible Configuration: Allows easy tuning for various graph sizes and cluster configurations.
-<br> This implementation is ideal for high-volume datasets in applications such as web search, social network analysis, and recommendation systems. </br>
+This implementation is ideal for high-volume datasets in applications such as web search, social network analysis, and recommendation systems.

 ## 0. Prerequisites
 Only needed is C compiler.